Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Results and Discussions

 In Fig.~\ref{silicon_plot}, we present the size-dependent variation of $\omega_{eff}$ for a series of Si$_n$H$_m$ clusters.
 Interestingly, $\omega_{eff}$ shows a smooth and physically significant trend with respect to cluster size, consistent with previously observed trends~\cite{singh2025simplifiedphysicallymotivateduniversally} and closely tracks the behavior of the IP-based tuning parameter $\omega_{OTRSH}$~\cite{SteiEiseHele2010} and $\omega_{HOMO}$.
 The fact that $\omega_{eff}$ nearly approximates $\omega_{HOMO}$ (and $\omega_{OTRSH}$), even for relatively large systems, underscores its practical utility.
 The direct evaluation of $\omega_{HOMO}$ (and $\omega_{OTRSH}$) becomes computationally prohibitive for large clusters, while $\omega_{eff}$ offers a viable and less demanding alternative (see Table S4 in SI file).

 Table~\ref{tab:si_cluster} presents the calculated HOMO, HOMO-LUMO gaps, optical gaps, and exciton binding energies obtained from different tuning protocols.
 The results from both TDDFT and MBPT are internally consistent.
 With increasing cluster size, the HOMO becomes less negative and both the HOMO-LUMO gap and the optical gap $E_{\mathrm{opt}}$ decrease.
 In parallel, the exciton binding energy $E_{\mathrm{ex}}$ decreases systematically (from $\sim 6$~eV to $\sim 4$~eV), consistent with weaker electron-hole binding and enhanced screening in larger clusters.
 At the TDDFT level, the tuning protocol introduces a noticeable spread in gaps and excitation energies.
-Overall, $\omega_{OTRSH}$ tends to yield slightly larger HOMO-LUMO gaps and $E_{\mathrm{opt}}$ than $\omega_{HOMO}$, while $\omega_{eff}$ typically provides intermediate values, i.e., a compromise between the more gap-opening OTRSH tuning and the more gap-reducing HOMO-based tuning.
+Overall, $\omega_{OTRSH}$ tends to yield slightly larger HOMO-LUMO gaps and $E_{\mathrm{opt}}$ than $\omega_{HOMO}$, while $\omega_{eff}$ typically provides intermediate values.
 This behavior suggests that $\omega_{eff}$ balances the effective range of exchange in a way that moderates both quasiparticle-like gaps and excitonic effects within TDDFT.
 In contrast, MBPT results are only weakly dependent on the underlying tuning choice, including $\omega_{eff}$, with variations typically limited to a few hundredths to at most $\sim 0.1$~eV.
 This indicates that quasiparticle corrections (G$_0$W$_0$) and the explicit electron-hole interaction (BSE) largely mitigate starting-point differences introduced by the tuned functional.
 Comparison with DMC optical gaps shows that TDDFT and BSE@G$_0$W$_0$ generally overestimate $E_{\mathrm{opt}}$ for the smallest cluster, but the discrepancy decreases with size; for Si$_{10}$H$_{16}$ the calculated optical gaps approach the DMC reference.
 Overall, Table~\ref{tab:si_cluster} suggests that tuning primarily affects TDDFT predictions, whereas BSE@G$_0$W$_0$ provides more robust, less protocol-dependent optical gaps, and that $\omega_{eff}$ behaves as a stable tuning strategy.

 Expanding the analysis, Table~\ref{tab:sih} reports the optical absorption energies of SiH$_4$ and Si$_2$H$_6$, two systems for which reliable experimental reference data are available.
 For both clusters, the TDDFT results obtained with the $\omega_{eff}$ parameter are consistently more accurate, showing closer agreement with experiment than those computed using $\omega_{OTRSH}$ or $\omega_{HOMO}$.
 The same trend holds for the BSE calculations: although BSE generally overestimates excitation energies, the overestimation is substantially reduced when $\omega_{eff}$ is used in place of $\omega_{OTRSH}$ or $\omega_{HOMO}$.